linz/linz-positionzpp-pcf/README.md

 origfiles | the user's RINEX files used codes | the user's mark codes after renaming origcodes | the original user's make names

+ConfigOutputFiles are files sourced relative to this configuration file.
+CampaignOutputFiles are copied for each Bernese campaign run by the job and are sourced relative to the Bernese campaign directory.